hasura/ndc-rest/README.md

 #### OpenAPI

-REST connector supports both OpenAPI 2 and 3 specifications.
+HTTP connector supports both OpenAPI 2 and 3 specifications.

 - `oas3`: OpenAPI 3.0/3.1.
 - `oas2`: OpenAPI 2.0.

-#### REST schema
+#### HTTP schema

-Enum: `ndc`
+Enum: `http`

-REST schema is the native configuration schema which other specs will be converted to behind the scene.
-The schema extends the NDC Specification with REST configuration and can be converted from other specs by the [NDC REST schema CLI](./ndc-rest-schema).
+HTTP schema is the native configuration schema which other specs will be converted to behind the scene.
+The schema extends the NDC Specification with HTTP configuration and can be converted from other specs by the [NDC HTTP schema CLI](./ndc-http-schema).

 ### Authentication

 The current version supports API key and Auth token authentication schemes.
-The configuration is inspired from `securitySchemes` [with env variables](https://github.com/hasura/ndc-rest/ndc-rest-schema#authentication).
+The configuration is inspired from `securitySchemes` [with env variables](https://github.com/hasura/ndc-http/ndc-http-schema#authentication).
 The connector supports the following authentication strategies:

 - API Key
 - Bearer Auth